Skip to content

 What Do QL Trigger Points Feel Like?

-In my experience, QL trigger points came alongside issues with other muscles so it was difficult to pinpoint.
+In my experience, QL trigger points came alongside issues with other muscles so their effect was difficult to isolate.
 However, I can say confidently that I felt unstable and like I was walking on eggshells all the time.
-It felt like if I was not super careful with my back I would trigger pain.
+It felt like if I was not super careful with my lower back I would trigger pain.

 Some additional symptoms I experienced were a nagging, dull lower back pain that never seemed to flee no matter what I did.
-I also felt a general stiffness and weakness in my back (which I later learned was atrophy caused by a lack of ability to use my back muscles properly).
+This pain was present first thing in the morning and nagged all day.
+I also felt a general stiffness and weakness in my lower back - which I later learned was atrophy caused by a lack of ability to use my back muscles properly.

 Here are symptoms of QL trigger points as researched by Clair and Amber Davies in source [2]:

-• Pain in the low back, hips, and/or buttocks
+• Pain in the lower back, hips, and/or buttocks

 • Pain walking or standing for an extended time